 I write when I have to.

-I am not a successful writer, but I am a very successful reader.
+I am not a successful writer, but I am usually a very successful reader.
 Just as I did last year, I intend to buy and read several books during the Write-a-thon, many of them by other Write-a-thon participants.
 During the lockdown, I have been a less-successful reader than normal.
 I’ve been reading news obsessively, particularly during the protests, and turning to gardening and sewing books rather than fiction.
 I want to get back to fiction; I want to see more stories about the way things could be, whether for good or for ill.

 I’m going to tweet about every writer with writing goals and a publicly-available Twitter handle in the Write-a-thon at least once, maybe twice, to try to increase their visibility and encourage people to sponsor them.
-Where I know their Twitter IDs, I include them; if not, not.
 I’ve volunteered with Clarion West for mumblety-mump years; I’ve watched these writers struggle and grow, I have many of their books on my shelves, and I feel possessive about all of them, even the ones I’ve never met.